 Mental Health Impact

 While marine scientists rushed to study the environmental effects of the Deepwater Horizon oil spill, the state of Mississippi sought a way to study a more personal impact: the mental health impact on Gulf Coast residents who lost jobs, faced unexpected financial crises and experienced turmoil in the wake of the disaster.
-The state found that leadership in University of Mississippi researcher Stefan Schulenberg, associate professor of psychology.
+The state found that leadership in University of Mississippi researcher Stefan Schulenberg, professor of psychology.

 The Mississippi Department of Mental Health appointed Schulenberg to assess its Mental Health Oil Spill Recovery-Behavioral Health Grant Program, a $12 million fund provided by British Petroleum.
 A portion of the funding supported Schulenberg and a large team, composed of UM graduate students and two additional members of the psychology department faculty, over two years as they collected and analyzed data about mental health impacts of the disaster.

 Schulenberg’s graduate students were divided into two teams.
 The first, a data team, collated information collected by the 19 mental health facilities participating in the program.
 The second, a site liaison team, visited the facilities regularly to support the data collection process.
 The goals of the team were to assess the amount of mental health services, training and outreach provided by the agencies funded by the grant program, and to assess the spill’s mental health effects.